Bitcreds/BCRS/doc/build-osx.md

         make check

-4. (Optional) You can also install creditsd to your path:
+4. (Optional) You can also install bitcredsd to your path:

         make install